 Plov Azerbaijani

-Azerbaijan's national dish — long-grain Sadri rice cooked in two stages with saffron, butter, dried apricots, raisins, chestnuts, and lamb (or chicken) khoresht (stew).
-The rice is built on a crispy bottom crust (qazmaq) made from rice or flatbread; saffron-and-butter-soaked rice on top creates the layered amber-golden appearance.
-Served on a giant communal platter with the meat-and-fruit khoresht spooned over and pomegranate seeds scattered.
+Azerbaijan's national dish — long-grain rice cooked in two stages with saffron, butter, dried apricots, raisins, chestnuts, and lamb (or chicken).
+The rice is built on a crispy bottom crust (qazmaq) made from rice, a sheet of flatbread, or an egg-yogurt-flour batter; saffron-and-butter-soaked rice on top creates the layered amber-golden look.
+Its defining trait is that the components are kept separate, not mixed: the saffron rice is mounded on its own, while the stewed meat-and-dried-fruit topping (collectively the gara) is plated alongside.
+Served on a giant communal platter with the meat-and-fruit gara spooned over and pomegranate seeds scattered.
 50+ regional plov variations across Azerbaijan.

 Spoon a portion of plov onto your plate — saffron-streaked golden rice, fall-apart-tender lamb chunks studded with apricots and prunes, a piece of crispy mahogany-golden qazmaq, pomegranate seeds glistening.
 First bite: the saffron-butter rice is perfumed with floral notes, the lamb is meltingly tender, the dried apricot bursts with concentrated sweetness, the chestnut adds nutty body, the qazmaq crunches contrastingly.
 Sip Azerbaijani red wine.
-The dish that 11th-century Persian kings, Sheki shahs, and modern Baku grandmothers have all prepared with the same loving care.
+The dish that Baku grandmothers and the old feasts of Sheki have prepared for generations with the same loving care.

-The two-stage cooking is the key to Azerbaijani plov's distinctive texture: parboiling sets the grain structure without fully cooking; the subsequent steam-bake (with butter, saffron, and rising steam from the qaurma) finishes the cooking gently, keeping each grain separate and fluffy.
+The two-stage cooking is the key to Azerbaijani plov's distinctive texture: parboiling sets the grain structure without fully cooking; the subsequent steam-bake (with butter, saffron, and rising steam) finishes the cooking gently, keeping each grain separate and fluffy.
 The qazmaq's crispiness comes from direct contact with the heated butter; the rest of the rice is essentially steamed.
 Saffron's crocin compound (responsible for color) is water-soluble — blooming in hot water extracts maximum pigment.
-The fruit-meat-spice qaurma builds an Indian-Persian-style flavor that's distinctly Azerbaijani.
+The fruit-meat topping (gara) builds a second, sweet-and-savory layer of flavor served apart from the rice.

 Variations

-Shah plov is the royal-court version, served between two layers of qazmaq (a 'rice pillow').
-Sturgeon plov uses Caspian sturgeon — Baku coastal preparation.
+Shah plov is the royal-court version, with the filling encased between layers of qazmaq (a 'rice pillow').
+Sturgeon plov uses Caspian sturgeon — a Baku coastal preparation.
 Chicken parcha-dosheme plov uses bone-in chicken with quince.
 Vegetarian plov uses just dried fruits and nuts.
-Diaspora plov uses easier shortcuts (Tabriz uses rice steamed in stock; Tehran uses tahdig technique).
-Sheki royal plov uses Yufka dough for qazmaq instead of rice.
+Diaspora plov uses easier shortcuts (Tabriz steams rice in stock; Tehran borrows the Persian tahdig technique).
+Sheki's lavish version uses a sheet of yufka dough for the qazmaq instead of rice.

 On the Palate